sanampudig/iiitb_pwm_gen/README.md

 ```
 <img width="723" alt="image" src="https://user-images.githubusercontent.com/110079648/187436509-69de182c-6681-4761-b298-ae0f79d0d05a.png">

+- INTERACTIVE MODE: We need to run the openlane now in the interactive mode to include our custom made lef file before synthesis.Such that the openlane recognises our lef files during the flow for mapping.

-run the flow in interactive mode using following command
+- Running openlane in interactive mode: The commands to the run the flow in interactive mode is given below:

 ```
 $ ./flow.tcl -interactive